JetBrains/kotlin-web-site/docs/topics/ksp/ksp-examples.md

 }
 ```

-Determine whether a class or function is local to another function:
+## Check whether a class or function is local

 ```kotlin
 fun KSDeclaration.isLocal(): Boolean {